idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step07_parallel.md

 It is possible to use both [!ac](MPI) and threading.
 This is accomplished by combining the two methods described above.

-!alert tip title=Optimum numbers are hardware and problem dependent The number of processors and threads available for execution is hardware dependent.
+!alert tip title=Optimum numbers are hardware and problem dependent.
+The number of processors and threads available for execution is hardware dependent.
 A modern laptop typically has 4 processors, with 2 threads each.
 In general, it is recommended to begin with using just [!ac](MPI).
 Thus, it is typical to use between 4 and 8 processors for the `mpiexec`